Learn

 It’s like having a global team of auditors meticulously, independently, and automatically checking every single transaction to make sure no one’s cheating.

 The supply schedule is also immutable.
-The only conceivable way to change the schedule would be to create a new version of Bitcoin’s software and convince node operators to download and run that new version.
+The only possible way to change the schedule would be to create a new version of Bitcoin’s software and convince node operators to download and run that new version.
 Since Bitcoin’s fixed and scarce supply limit is fundamental to its value, every node is therefore incentivized to stick to the schedule and enforce Bitcoin’s scarce supply.

 Details about Bitcoin’s supply